RednibCoding/chip8emulator/README.md

 ![](readme/screenshot_002.png)

 # Documentation
 The code in the chip8.h and chip8.c is documented a lot.
-You should need no other informations.
+You shouldn't need any other informations/documentation about chip8.

 # Structure
 The implementation is in the chip8.h and chip8.c.